About 47% of all spinal cord injuries result in incomplete quadriplegia, which makes it the most common type of spinal cord injury by far.

 Stem cells have 2 properties that make them ideal for healing:

-- Ability to Divide Infinitely: Stem cells can divide and renew themselves for long periods.
-This helps replenish the number of cells in a damaged body part.
+- They can divide infinitely: Stem cells can divide and renew themselves for long periods.
+Theoretically, this can help replenish cells after a spinal cord injury.

-- They Are Unspecialized: Stem cells are extremely versatile and can differentiate to become a lot of different cell types.
-They are greatly influenced by their surrounding environment.
+- They are unspecialized: Stem cells are extremely versatile and can differentiate into various cell types depending on their surrounding environment.

 The problem with stem cell therapy for spinal cord injury is that neurons in the spinal cord don’t regenerate as simply as other cells in the body.

-Stem cell therapy is still undergoing clinical trials but so far, many people with incomplete quadriplegia have shown improvements recovering motor function.
+While stem cell therapy is still being researched in clinical trials, participants with incomplete quadriplegia have shown improvements in recovering motor function.

-Something that both electrical stimulation and stem cell therapy require is lots of intense physical training.
+Both electrical stimulation and stem cell therapy require intensive physical training.

-Because people with incomplete quadriplegia still have some unbroken neural connections running from the brain through the entire spinal cord, repetitive exercise can encourage those nerves to sprout new connections around the site of injury and basically reteach the body how to move.
+Because people with incomplete quadriplegia still have some spared connections between the brain and areas below the level of injury, repetitive exercise can encourage those connections to adapt and learn new functions.